 If the cytosol of the cell is a hypertonic solution, it means the environment is hypotonic, or more weakly concentrated.
 This is of great importance because solutes and water tend to flow or diffuse along their gradients.
 Two solutions mixed together will eventually become a single solution.
-If the solutions are separated by a permeable membrane that only allows water through, the solutions will become isotonic.
+If the solutions are separated by a permeable membrane that only allows water through, the solutions will become isotonic as the water moves between the two solutions.
 Isotonic solutions have equal concentrations, although they may have different volumes.

-Examples of Hypertonic Solution
+Hypertonic Solution Examples

 To regulate the amount of water in the body, the human brain has special proteins called osmoreceptors, which can measure the osmolarity of the environment surrounding the cell.
 If the environment becomes a highly hypertonic solution, it is because there is not enough water in the blood to dilute the solutes.
-The hypothalamus releases hormones while increase the permeability of membranes in the kidney.
-The kidney resorbs the water that would have been excreted, and adds it back to the bloodstream.
+The hypothalamus releases hormones while increasing the permeability of membranes in the kidney.
+The kidney resorbs the water that would have been excreted and adds it back to the bloodstream.
 The blood becomes more isotonic compared to the cells, and normal processes can continue.

 Plants in Hypertonic Solution